zzxslp/zzxslp.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a CS PhD student at UC San Diego, fortunately advised by [Prof. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/).
-My (current) research interests are in multi-modal learning, with applications to text generation, recommendation, and healthcare.
+My (current) research interests are in multi-modal learning, with a focus on text generation and understanding large models.
+On the application side, some of my work spans personalization, recommendation and machine learning for healthcare.

 Publications:
 ======